Yukawa Potential, Panharmonic Measure and Brownian Motion: Discussion on Extensions and Simulation

 The Yukawa equation (\ref{eq:yukawa}) is a special case of the Schr\"odinger equation

 The Schr\"odinger equation and its connection to the Brownian motion has been studied e.g. by Chung and Zhao \cite{chung-zhao}.
-Our investigation here can be seen as a special case of their studies.
+Our investigation here can be seen as a special case.
 For example, analogs of Theorem \ref{thm:kakutani} and Corollary \ref{cor:yukawa-killing} are known for the Schr\"odinger equation.
-However, the Duffin correspondence (\ref{eq:harmonic_duffin}) and Corollary \ref{cor:yukawa-escaping} are not known.
+However, analogs of the Duffin correspondence (\ref{eq:harmonic_duffin}) and Corollary \ref{cor:yukawa-escaping} are not known even to exist.
 Moreover, the results given here cannot easily be calculated for the Schr\"odinger equation.
-The problem is that the prospective Radon--Nikodym derivate of the measure associated with the solutions of the Schr\"odinger equation with respect to the harmonic measure take the form
+The problem is that the prospective Radon--Nikodym derivate of the measure associated with the solutions of the Schr\"odinger equation with respect to the harmonic measure takes the form

 where